-- While writing information on the chalkboard, instructors should read aloud what they are writing in order to benefit students who have visual disabilities.
-See this article (https://drive.google.com/file/d/1U2a7-ST6MIYwpua5mDhKQw0KoAbVs36h/view) for a discussion on best practices for audio description in class. - For students with visual disabilities in your classes, read aloud any content that is written out in your slides and describe the important figures and visual aids in your presentation. - In addition, you might consider typing up or taking a clear digital photo of the information written on the chalkboard and distributing it after class to students.
-This can be helpful to all students, not only those who cannot read the board easily. - When using audiotapes, slides, or presentation software such as PowerPoint or Keynote, instructors can also provide the same material in different, more accessible forms such as a text version.
+- While writing information on the chalkboard, read aloud what you are writing in order to benefit students who have visual disabilities.
+See this articleLinks to an external site. for a discussion of best practices for audio description in class. - For students with visual disabilities in your classes, read aloud any content that is written out in your slides and describe the important figures and visual aids in your presentation. - In addition, you might consider typing up or taking a clear digital photo of the information written on the chalkboard and distributing it after class to students.
+This can be helpful to all students, not only those who cannot read the board easily. - When using audiotapes, slides, or presentation software such as PowerPoint or Keynote, you can also provide the same material in different, more accessible forms such as a text version.
 It is also helpful to make slides available to the class through bCourses. - When showing a video that has closed captioning, make sure that the closed captioning feature is turned on. - Students who are Deaf or Hard of Hearing may be assisted in the class or Zoom session by an interpreter or CART provider (realtime captioning).
 When working with a student and an interpreter, look at and speak to the student rather than the interpreter or CART provider.
-For more information see Faculty and Staff Realtime Captioning FAQs (https://dsp.berkeley.edu/auxiliary-service-units/communication-services/realtime-captioning-services-rtc/faculty-and-staff). - GSIs should note that automated closed captioning available through such providers as Google slides or YouTube does not meet the standard required for an academic accommodation.
-If you have questions concerning captioned media, please reach out to dsp-captioning@berkeley.edu (mailto:dsp-captioning@berkeley.edu). - If a student in your class has an approved accommodation for captioning, instructors can find directions for submitting captioning requests (of media used in the class or recorded Zoom sessions) to DSP by visiting the Faculty and Staff AIM Communication Services FAQs page (https://dsp.berkeley.edu/auxiliary-service-units/communication-services/faculty-and-staff-aim-communication-services-faqs).
+For more information see Faculty and Staff Realtime Captioning FAQs. - Automated closed captioning available through such providers as Google slides or YouTube does not meet the standard required for an academic accommodation.
+If you have questions concerning captioned media, please reach out to dsp-captioning@berkeley.edu. - If a student in your class has an approved accommodation for captioning, instructors can find directions for submitting captioning requests (for media used in the class or recorded Zoom sessions) to DSP by visiting the Captioned Media Information for Instructors page.